The Bankrate promise

 If you have less than ideal credit, getting a car loan may be difficult.
 In some cases, you may only qualify for a subprime auto loan, which can be extremely costly.

 Borrowers who have a subprime credit score pay the highest interest rates.
-The average interest rate on a subprime used car loan during the fourth quarter of 2022 was 17.46 percent, according to Experian data.
-The interest rate on a prime used car loan, by comparison, was 7.83 percent.
+The average interest rate on a subprime used car loan during the second quarter of 2023 was 18.49 percent, according to Experian data.
+The interest rate on a prime used car loan, by comparison, was 9.06 percent.

 Subprime lenders should only be considered if you have no other options available.
 Shopping for a personal loan may provide a far better alternative.

 3. Your personal loan rate is lower than an auto loan rate